ll17z2d/DND-Character-Sheet/README.md

 # DND-Character-Sheet

-A digital DnD Character Sheet Windows application made using WPF and adhering to the MVVM design pattern + includes unit tests.
+A digital 5th Edition DnD Character Sheet Windows application made using WPF and adhering to the MVVM design pattern + includes unit tests.
 This is still acitvely being worked on when I get free time outside of uni and other commitments.

 Current functionality includes: